-120. Consistency checks:
+106 Consistency checks:

-- parameter-specific range checks (i.e. 0-14 for PH); - checks on the correct geo-localization of monitoring stations; - checks on the consistency of the list of values entered with respect to the list of eligible values (eg, species monitored with respect to the list of species); - checks on QA / QC in general.

-121. Typically, formal controls derive directly from the definitions in the information standard and are easily translatable in automated software procedures.
+- parameter-specific range checks (i.e. 0-14 for PH); - checks on the correct geo-localization of monitoring stations; - checks on the consistency of the list of values entered with respect to the list of eligible values (eg, species monitored with respect to the list of species); - checks on QA / QC in general. - Typically, formal controls derive directly from the definitions in the information standard and are easily translatable in automated software procedures.
 Some consistency checks can be made automated by ad hoc software procedures, while consistency checks on proper geo-localization presupposes the use of GIS software by an operator and are performed manually.
-These GIS controls will be performed by INFO/RAC personnel.
-The type of controls and the resulting execution procedures presuppose the existence of a development team devoted to this activity, which also carries out the appropriate form of return on the audit results to the monitoring actors so that they can correct any found errors.

-122. In the workflow it is foreseeable that the data transmission and control / validation phase is repeated iteratively until an acceptable level of data quality is obtained.
+These GIS controls will be performed using GIS desktop software tools.
+The type of controls and the resulting execution procedures presuppose the existence of a development team devoted to this activity, which also carries out the appropriate form of return on the audit results to the monitoring actors so that they can correct any found errors. - In the work flow it is foreseeable that the data transmission and control / validation phase is repeated iteratively until an acceptable level of data quality is obtained.

-123. The list of quality control procedures referred to in this paragraph is defined by INFO/RAC.
+The list of quality control procedures for Information Standards is defined by INFO/RAC with the contribution of other MAP components and agreed with Contracting Parties.